 I started with gold metallic paint and then added a skim coat of drywall mud.
 After it dried I finish with a light beige color wash.
 I added these stencils as a last step.

 LOVE,LOVE,LOVE this crocodile finish.
 This unique finish can be applied to walls and furniture, but you will need to use different products on furniture.
 You cannot use drywall mud on furniture, it’s porous and will not hold up to the wear and tear.
 If you’re interested in learning how to do this on furniture here’s a video on how to create a crocodile finish on furniture.
 I use a stencil for my furniture crocodile and a special crocodile roller when doing the walls.

 One of my favorite products is Luster Stone.
 Interior decorators love this finish because it looks elegant and easy to repair if damaged.
-This wall was designed with drywall mud and Luster Stone to create the beautiful shimmer effect.
+This wall was designed with drywall mud and Luster Stone to create a beautiful shimmer effect.
 It comes in a ton of beautiful colors.
-You can also mix two colors together to customize your own color.
+You can also mix two colors to customize your color.
 The Blue Denim is a perfect color against the chocolate brown furniture in this room.